 Southwest Florida Water Management District (SWFWMD)

-Grants of up to $3,000 to Florida K-12 teachers in eligible locations for educational programs related to water resources.
-Funding is intended to support programs in the areas of water quality, water conservation, community awareness, and freshwater resources.
-All grant types are required to incorporate freshwater-resources classroom activities even if the main component of the grant is a field trip or garden.
-Eligible applicants serve the Southwest Florida Water Management District, including Citrus, DeSoto, Hardee, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Sarasota and Sumter counties, as well as portions of Charlotte, Highlands, Lake, Levy, Marion and Polk counties.
+Grants to Florida K-12 teachers in eligible locations for educational programs related to water resources.
+Funding is intended to support programs in the areas of water quality, water conservation, ecosystems, and the water cycle.
+All grant types must incorporate freshwater-resources classroom activities even if the main component of the grant is a field trip or garden.
+Eligible applicants serve the Southwest Florida Water Management District, including Citrus, DeSoto, Hardee, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Sarasota, and Sumter counties, as well as portions of Charlotte, Highlands, Lake, Levy, Marion, and Polk counties.

-For more information about grant types, see https://www.swfwmd.state.fl.us/residents/education/splash-grant-overview.
+For more information about grant topics, see hhttps://www.swfwmd.state.fl.us/residents/education/splash-grant-overview.

 GrantWatch ID#: 173919